Furnace Repair Checklist

 - Locate the breaker marked “furnace” or “heat,” and double-check it’s reading “on.”
 If you find that the breaker tripped, it will be in the middle or “off” position.

 - Using one hand, firmly flip the breaker to the “on” position.
-If the breaker instantly trips and pops back to “off,” leave it alone and contact an expert from Strine's Heating & Air Conditioning at 717-383-4479 quickly.
+If the breaker instantly trips and pops back to “off,” don't try to reset it and contact an expert from Strine's Heating & Air Conditioning at 717-383-4479 quickly.